The Oregon Experiment at Fifty

 by Greg Bryant

-In 2018, I became a voting member of the Campus Planning Committee, representing on of the few bits of democracy on campus: the University Senate.
-I'd like to share something about the distance Alexander is describing.
-But that's impossible without painting a picture of the modern institution.
+In 2018, I became a voting member of the University of Oregon's Campus Planning Committee (CPC), a key component of the experiment.
+I was representing one of the few bits of democracy remaining on campus: the University Senate.
+I'd like to share something about the distance Alexander is describing, but that's hard without painting a picture of the modern institution, and a hopeful path towards transforming it.

 Uprisings against Executive Harm

-I'll start with a story about computers at the University of Oregon.
+Oddly for a story about the built environment.
+I'll start with a story about computing at the University of Oregon.

-By 2016, computing had spread to every corner of the campus.
+By 2016, computer technology had spread to every corner of the campus, and into the pocket of every member of the campus community.
 There was a campus IT department, which provided optional services, such as network infrastructure, administrative systems, and licenses for other software.
-Across the campus, individuals, groups, departments, and schools had developed their own software and configured their own computer systems, in order to solve their very different problems.
-They had occasional problems with this, mostly due to budget silos that officially prevented people from working with each other, but people did anyway, whenever an important problem needed solving.
+Across the campus, individuals, groups, departments, and schools had developed their own software and configured their own computer systems, in order to solve their enormously different problems.
+They had occasional troubles with this process, but these were mostly due to managerialism: budget silos that officially prevented people from working with each other, but they would anyway, whenever an important problem needed solving.
 This "skunkworks effect" was good decentralization, actually good anarchy.
 It would have been better, of course, if it could have happened openly.
 But there was a worse problem on the way.

-The university is owned by the State of Oregon, but unfortunately it was going corporate.
-It had a board of trustees almost entirely consisting of business people.
-The chairman of that board had hand-picked the university president, and they conspired constantly on various schemes to privatize campus operations and please the business and billionaire class.
-They were neoliberal colonizers of the public trust.
+The university is owned by the State of Oregon, but unfortunately it was "going corporate".
+In the new configuration, it had a board of trustees almost entirely comprised of business people.
+The chairman of that board had hand-picked the university president, and they conspired continually on various schemes: to privatize campus operations, and please the business and billionaire class.
+They were neoliberal colonizers of a public trust.

-The chairman 'intuitively' saw that business opportunities for his class at the public expense would be unclear if computing was dispersed across campus.
+The chairman 'intuitively' saw that new business opportunities at the public expense would be unclear if computing was dispersed across campus.
 It needed centralization, for privatization.
-So he pushed for that, of course disguising the real intentions of the move.
+So he pushed for that, of course disguising the real class interests behind the move.

 It seemed like a classic 'arbitrary re-org'.
 Only executive administrators were in favor of it.
 Everyone else was against it.
 It was the wrong approach.
-The executives hired executive-friendly consultants to back up their claims, but they did a terrible job -- studied incompetence and irrationality is the nature of sycophantic consultancy -- essentially interrogating and alienating all the workers on campus who kept the campus going.
+The executives hired executive-friendly consultants to back up their claims, but they did a terrible job -- studied incompetence and irrationality are hallmarks of sycophantic consultancy -- essentially interrogating and alienating all the workers on campus who kept the campus going.
+Everyone was frightened.

 The Right Way

-What was needed is really quite obvious.
-The executives should have been fired, and not replaced.
-The campus community can better direct the institution democratically.
-They would allow for maximum transparency, cooperation, and flexibility in resolving problems.
+What is needed is really quite obvious.
+The executive administrators -- the president, provosts, deans, etc. -- should be fired, and not replaced.
+The campus community would be far better at self-governing the institution, democratically.
+This would allow for maximum transparency, cooperation, and flexibility in resolving problems.
 Every group would self-manage.
 The IT workers would have meaningful jobs, finally, because they would be equal partners with the people they provide service to.
 Creativity would be everywhere, and the campus would experience a true renaissance.

 At the time I tried to express my experience from the heart of the dotcom boom in silicon valley, in the late 1990's.
 The burst of creativity came from a world turned upside-down, where the people without 'credentials', with no 'business' or 'management' training, were mostly in charge of the new direction.
 Of course, the plutocrats fought back, bought or coopted people, privatized the Internet, etc. But for a few years, the formerly simmering creative forces, the 'skunkworks' underclass, took the reigns and provided the genuine innovation.